Hudaahmadd/ChemGenXplore/README.md

 ![Overview Figure](www/overview_figure.png)

+Chemical genomic screens are a valuable resource for uncovering gene functions and mapping biological pathways.
+However, their large-scale nature makes these datasets complex and challenging to interpret.
+ChemGenXplore addresses this challenge by simplifying access to these resources and providing researchers with an intuitive platform to explore and understand genotype-phenotype relationships across various species."

 ## Features

-- **Phenotypic Visualisation**: Interactive plots for exploring gene- and condition-specific fitness scores.
+- **Phenotypic Visualisation**:
+  - Explore gene- and condition-specific phenotypic scores through dynamic bar plots and interactive data tables.
+  - Adjust the **False Discovery Rate (FDR)** threshold to highlight statistically significant phenotypes.

-- **Correlation Analyses**: Quantitative assessment of gene-gene and condition-condition correlations.
+- **Correlation Analyses**:
+  - Quantitatively assess **gene-gene** and **condition-condition** correlations using **Pearson’s correlation coefficient**.
+  - Correlations exceeding ±0.4 are displayed as significant, with options to adjust the FDR threshold.
+  - Explore positive and negative correlations for genes and conditions through interactive plots.

-- **GO & KEGG Enrichment Analysis**: Functional enrichment analysis for the *Escherichia coli* dataset.
+- **GO & KEGG Enrichment Analysis**:
+  - Perform Gene Ontology (GO) and KEGG pathway enrichment analyses for the *Escherichia coli* dataset.
+  - Visualise significant enrichment terms as interactive bar plots.
-- **Customisable Heatmaps**: Clustering and distance metric options for hierarchical data exploration.
+  - Download enrichment results and plots for further exploration.

+- **Customisable Heatmaps**:
+  - Generate hierarchical heatmaps for gene-condition fitness data.
+  - Customise clustering options with methods like **complete**, **single**, **average**, and **Ward D**.
+  - Choose from multiple distance metrics (e.g., **Euclidean**, **Manhattan**) for clustering rows and columns.
+  - Zoom in on specific regions of the heatmap and download the results.

+- **Upload Your Own Dataset**:
+  - Use the app’s upload feature to analyse custom datasets.
+  - Automatically compute Z-scores, FDR-adjusted p-values, and other metrics for your uploaded data.

-- **Downloadable Results**: Export plots and processed datasets for further computational analyses.
+- **Downloadable Results**:
+  - Export processed datasets, plots, and heatmaps in user-friendly formats (e.g., **CSV**, **PDF**).

 ## How to Run the App